jojo157/FundCentreGame/README.md

 The following features are not in scope for this project:

 - Player leaderboard
-    - When I learn more databases, I would like to add a leaderboard page that when a game finishes the user can submit their score and level to the leaderboard.
+    - When I learn more about databases, I would like to add a leaderboard page that when a game finishes the user can submit their score and level to the leaderboard.
 This would encourage learning by adding a competitve nature between colleagues.
 By using a database the data can be stored and would update for each user that plays.

 ### Structure